Time

 time3

-Hint: When assessing response accuracy, the first key code defines the "correct" response.
-If the key pressed by the subject is any of the other keys allowed the "Correct" column in the data file will read "false".
+See the codes table below for allowing specific responses.
+You can list as many codes as you like.
+However, when assessing response accuracy, the first key code defines the "correct" response.
+Thus, the "Correct" column of the short data file will record a value of "TRUE" if the first defined key is pressed.
+If the key pressed by the subject is any of the other keys besides the first one listed then the "Correct" column in the data file will record a value of "false".

 In addition to the specific key codes, other allowable keypress events are: